Everything You Need to Know About the Easter Rabbit

 Incorporating chocolate into this holiday can help make it more fun for kids and lessen the chances of having messy decorations.

-Most of them are very hard and bitter due to the original composition of chocolate during those years.
+Some of them were harder and possibly better due to the different chocolate composition during those years.
 In later years, chocolate techniques have improved, and they are made softer and sweeter to children’s taste.

-Nowadays, since chocolate-making has advanced completely, the Easter eggs are made hollow and soft and filled with other kinds of treats for kids to enjoy.
+Nowadays, with advances in chocolate-making techniques, Easter eggs are often made to be hollow and can be filled with other kinds of treats for kids to enjoy.

 Easter is the second best-selling holiday in the United States.

-In our modern times, Easter is now the second-best holiday where candies are sold the most in the United States.
+In our modern times, Easter is now the holiday with the second-highest candy sales in the United States.
 The first one is Halloween.
 As claimed by the National Confectioners Association, Peeps and jelly beans are the most sold candies during Easter, selling more than 16 billion.

 The Easter Parade

-The Easter Parade is a yearly tradition that originated in the 1800s.
-Fifth Avenue in New York City will be filled with people who would attend sunrise services in the churches and stroll around the area later on.
+The Easter Parade is a yearly tradition that originated in the late 1800s.
+Fifth Avenue in New York City will be filled with people who will attend sunrise services in the churches and stroll around the area later on.

 This is where the idea came up, and since then, people have flocked to the streets of Fifth Avenue to get a glimpse of the Easter parade.